 Gift bags and gift wrap (tip: go to the Dollar Store for these!)

 All the ingredients and equipment for the recipes you want to make--make a list, prepare in advance!

 Consider a mix of yummy and healthy.
 Why not give a plate of cookies and a custom seasoning blend?
 Or some toffee and almond bark alongside a delicious dry soup mix?
 People love variety.

 Don’t pick this time to start a new hobby.
-Maybe you’ve always wanted to learn how to bake yeast bread, and the Season of Giving has got you inspired.
+Maybe you’ve always wanted to learn how to bake yeast bread (yup, it's hard to do well, so we're using it as an example of what not to do again), and the Season of Giving has got you inspired.
 But you know what?
 If you were going to do this for gift-giving purposes, the time to start practicing was around the time you made your last New Year’s resolutions--which would make you a semi-expert by now, and able to achieve gift-worthy results.
 If you start now, you may get good results...but you also may not.
 So don’t pick the holidays as the time to start a new hobby.
 If you’re not a great baker or particularly crafty, pick something easy--and resign yourself to the fact that you may have to do things--yes, even easy things--more than once before you get gift-worthy results.
 That’s just how it goes.
 Try to enjoy the process.